sallonoroff/sallonoroff.github.io/_posts/2012-03-26-power-adaptor-passwords.md

   - passwords
   - power
   - security
+  - patent
 ---
 [The Register covers](http://www.theregister.co.uk/2012/01/09/apple_power_adapter_password_recovery/) the discovery of a patent awarded to Apple for the concept of storing password info in power adapters.
-It&#8217;s definitely an interesting idea but i can&#8217;t help but feel it&#8217;s more than a little flawed.
+It's definitely an interesting idea but i can't help but feel it's more than a little flawed.